 Third-Party Insurance Claims

 The State of Georgia is a fault-based state when it comes to automobile liability insurance.
-If another motorist causes a traffic accident, then the injured victim may file a third-party insurance claim with the at-fault driver’s insurance company.
+If another motorist causes a traffic accident, the injured victim may file a third-party claim with the at-fault driver’s insurance company.

 The insurance company may or may not accept liability for the insurance claim.
 An insurance claim adjuster will make a settlement offer regarding the claim.
 The first settlement values are typically low, and sometimes multiple periods of negotiation are necessary to reach a settlement.